svenvanheugten/monorepo-quickbuild-poc/README.md

 # quickbuild-poc

-This is a proof-of-concept for a Docker-and-.NET-aware monorepo build tool.
+This is a proof-of-concept for a (near-)zero-configuration Docker-and-.NET-aware monorepo build tool.
 There's currently a lot of sharp edges and strong assumptions about the project structure.

 ## Instructions
 Install: